casperb123/SynapseXUI/README.md

 3. Run SynapseXUI.exe and the UI should open
 4. Join a game and have fun

+## Known bugs
+- Very rarely it crashes with an encrypted data is null exception (i haven't experienced it in the latest version but it can happen)

 ## Credits
 - StitchTheSecond#3549 (570478646851010562)
 - Synapse X Developers (sxlib)